So you are making the jump up from primary school to secondary...

 School life will be different from now on, but don’t be too intimidated!
 Being in first year, teachers will make sure you are settling in and help you find your way around.

 The first week will be mostly about introducing the new school year, and then you will ease into the first year curriculum.
-Everything will appear new to you, but don’t worry, you won’t be thrown in at the deep end!
+Everything will appear new to you, but don’t worry, you won’t be

 If you are going to high school for the first time, you will be put in a form class with lots of new classmates.
 This may seem intimidating, but remember that everyone is in the same boat and they are probably feeling as nervous as you!

 You may know some of your classmates from primary school or not know any of them.
 Don’t worry, after a couple of days you will hopefully know everyone’s name and will have a few a mates to hang out with.

 Making friends isn’t as hard as it may appear.
 Try to be open minded and give everyone a chance and they will do the same to you.